bmaxdk/RoboticsND-where-am-i/README.md

 # RoboticsND-where-am-i
 ## Project 3: Where Am I

 Application of using the adaptive monte carlo localizatin (AMCL) algorithm is implemented in ROS.
 AMCL dynamically adjusts the number of particles over a period of time, as the robot navigates around in a map.
 The process of AMCL algorithm is followed by the [amcl](http://wiki.ros.org/amcl) ROS package to get a working localization.
+This is done in ROS-kinetic.
+If you wish to launch file in ROS-noetic, read [ros-noetic-whereami](https://github.com/bmaxdk/ros-noetic-where-am-i-amcl).

 [image1]: img/p1.png "img1"
 [image2]: img/p2.png "img2"